WHAT TO DO IN INTERLAKEN

 Rest at Schloss Schadau

-You can walk around Schloss Schadau for free and if you walk behind it, you have stunning views of Lake Thun and the Swiss Skyline
+If you walk behind Schloss Schadau, you have stunning views of Lake Thun and the Swiss Skyline.

 Walk Over the Trift Bridge